Makefolder/forge/README.md

 # Forge 🔥

 Forge is an automated Docker container deployment tool designed for VPS environments.
 It monitors Git repositories and automatically redeploys containers upon detecting new commits.

 ## Table of Contents 🗃️

 - [Configuration File](#configuration-file-)
 - [How to Run](#how-to-run-)
 - [Logs](#logs-)
 - [Developer Notes](#dev-)

+## Prerequisites

+Before running Forge, make sure you have Docker installed on your VPS and a Dockerfile in your repository.
+Your projects **must** contain `Dockerfile` in its root directory

 ## Configuration File ⚙️